 Surely, Jesus will chastise Mary for neglecting the social customs of hospitality, for leaving the burden of work to another and for slacking in her duties!
 Yet while Jesus responds to Martha with compassion (the double use of her name), he unexpectedly sides with Mary.

 At first reading, Jesus appears to contrast the many dishes Martha is preparing when one simple dish would do, perhaps chiding her for over-compensating in her hospitality.
-While that is a possible explanation, physical food is not the “one thing necessary”, sitting at Jesus’ feet is.
+While that is a possible explanation, physical food is not the “one thing necessary;” sitting at Jesus’ feet is the one necessary thing.
 From an eternal perspective, spiritual food is more necessary than physical food.

 But neither does Jesus condemn Martha’s service.
 To claim that Mary made the better choice does not necessarily imply that Martha made an evil choice.
 Yes, hospitality is part of gracious service, but when Jesus comes to town, all of us should drop everything to listen.